-- 2. Official transcripts of all academic records sent in a sealed envelope from all colleges and universities attended. - 3.
-Curriculum vitae (a résumé of academic, performance, and employment information).
-Optional: examples of involvement in liturgical, musical, or artistic activities (orders of worship, prayers, hymn texts or tunes, sermons, special events, etc.). - 4.
-Repertory list of major performance area. - 5.
-Audition recording (see recording guidelines below). - 6.
+- 4. Repertory list of major performance area - 5.
+Audition recording (see recording guidelines below) - 6.
 A writing sample, such as a term paper, thesis, course paper, etc. - 7.
 A short essay (500-1,000 words) relating your goals to the mission of the Yale Institute of Sacred Music.
-The essay might discuss - the sacred in music; - your sense of vocation; - your interest in interdisciplinary study. - 8.
-Self-addressed, stamped envelope for return of recordings and scores. - 9.
-Three letters of recommendation. - 10.
-Official scores from GRE (for M.M.A. applicants) and TOEFL, if applicable (see test guidelines below).
+The essay might discuss - the sacred in music - your sense of vocation - your interest in interdisciplinary study - 8.
+Three letters of recommendation - 9.
+Official scores from GRE (for M.M.A. applicants) and TOEFL, if applicable (see test guidelines below)